Introduction

 Purpose of the Project

 The purpose of this project is to provide an educational resource that will equip the FNP Preceptors with the knowledge that will allow them to work with the RNs in their field.
-This will help them in understanding the responsibilities of Family Nurse Practitioners and assist them in developing the proper skills required for training the future RNs.
+This will help them understand the responsibilities of Family Nurse Practitioners and assist them in developing the proper skills required for training future RNs.
 Six modules have been developed in this effort to provide a quality training program.
 This will serve as formal training for the FNPs as it will be focused solely on the outcomes needed by the RNs in this field.
 After this training, the preceptors will be able to perform their duties skillfully as they will be equipped with relevant skills and knowledge.

 Theoretical Framework